AliSajid/cargo-reproduce/cargo-repro/README.md

-# cargo-repro
+# cargo-reproduce

-`cargo-repro` is a Cargo subcommand that helps you check if your Rust builds are **really reproducible**.
+`cargo-reproduce` is a Cargo subcommand that helps you check if your Rust builds are **really reproducible**.
 It sets up a consistent build environment, strips out things like timestamps and user paths, and then gives you a stable hash of the final binary.

 ---